-SuperKids Nutrition editing team is trained and formally educated as Registered Dietitians and/or Nutrition Scientists; learn more about these expertises by reading: Who are Registered Dietitians and Nutrition Scientists.
+SuperKids Nutrition editing team is trained and formally educated as Registered Dietitians and/or Nutrition Scientists; learn more about this expertise by reading: Who are Registered Dietitians and Nutrition Scientists.
 We utilize expert knowledge from a diverse, nationwide group of Registered Dietitians and Nutrition Scientists.
 Our nutrition resources are evidence-based and reviewed for accuracy and timeliness by our qualified editorial board.

 Our nutrition advisory committee helps shape the SuperKids Nutrition vision.
-Their expertise, passion and commitment to making a difference through good nutrition in the lives of children helps us achieve our mission.
+Their expertise, passion, and commitment to making a difference through good nutrition in the lives of children help us achieve our mission.

-Melissa Halas-Liang, MA, RDN, CDE is a Registered Dietitian, Certified Diabetes Educator, Certified Nutrition Support Dietitian and holds a Masters degree in Nutrition Education.
+Melissa Halas, MA, RDN, CDE is a Registered Dietitian, Certified Diabetes Educator, Certified Nutrition Support Dietitian and holds a Masters degree in Nutrition Education.
 Melissa has the Certificate of training for Childhood and Adolescent and Weight Management.
-She has over 15 years of diverse experience in nutrition management, clinical trials, teaching, media and writing and currently serves as Co-President elect of the Los Angeles District of the California Dietetic Association.
+She has over 15 years of diverse experience in nutrition management, clinical trials, teaching, media, and writing and currently serves as Co-President Elect of the Los Angeles District of the California Dietetic Association.
 Read more about her children’s book and the Super Crew.

 SuperKids Nutrition Inc. provides an elective rotation for graduate and undergraduate dietetic/nutrition interns in compliance with strict competency guidelines established by their University and according to the Didactic Program in Dietetics established by the American Dietetic Association.
 We believe that websites can provide effective nutrition education and helpful health information in the community.
 A recent study in the Journal of Nutrition Education and Behavior found websites may be better sources of nutrition information than video games or printed pamphlets in low-income mothers.
 Students need to understand how to utilize the internet and other technological sources of information as vehicles for promoting healthy eating and educating the public and other health care professionals on the importance of early nutrition intervention.
 They also need to be aware of how to help consumers discern reputable nutrition sites.
 Our rotation involves community outreach programs aimed at showing interns first hand just how hungry audiences are for learning the “how to” of healthy eating.